How much is a plumber’s salary in the UK?

 You have the technical skill of being a plumber, but now you need to brush up on the skills necessary to run a successful company.
 You can read more about how to do that here.

 Want some tips to grow your business?
-Check out our free ‘Grow your business’ guide.
+Check out our free guide to growing your plumbing business.

 As a business owner, you can set your own going rate, work hours, and the types of clients you take on.
 And if you market your business effectively, you’re likely to take home a tidy sum.